Inedo/inedo-docs/InedoAgent/installation/manual.md

  - .NET Framework 4.6 Features > .NET Framework 4.6

 ### 1. Ensure the Inedo Agent configuration file exists with valid values

-#warning Greg Look At this, need links to agent setups?
-Should AES generation move to config page

 The first step is to create or update the [Inedo Agent Configuration File](/docs/inedoagent/configuration/configuration-file) to supply the temporary paths and connection information.